Subaru Impreza: WRX STI

 The STI hatchback was released in the United States in March 2008.

 A Subaru Impreza WRX STI Group R4 was entered in the 2012 FIA Asia-Pacific Rally.

 In 2010 for the 2011 model year, the WRX STI became available as a four-door.
 The most noticeable feature on the STI sedan is a large rear spoiler.
 Australia also received the 2011 model year STI as a sedan to complement the hatchback released in 2008.
 Australian STIs were offered in standard form, plus the STI spec.R.
 An electric sunroof, leather upholstery, satellite navigation, and BBS wheels are standard on the spec.R, while Recaro seats are optional.

 A facelift of the STI arrived in 2010 for the 2011 model year, distinguished by a new front bumper.
 Tweaks to the suspension—stiffer springs, larger anti-roll bars, new pillow ball bushings on the front lower arms, as well as wider standard tires—had the effect of improved handling.

-As of March 2022 Subaru have confirmed "there will be no STI variant for the new generation Subaru WRX" – leaving the standard WRX and its 202 kW/350Nm engine as the most powerful version of the rally legend the company will build.